 The mission of Ambler College is the enhancement of the relationship between individuals, social patterns, and political systems and the natural, built, and cultural environments of contemporary life.
 Ambler College upholds the environmental traditions established by the Pennsylvania School of Horticulture for Women and carried forward by our founding Department of Landscape Architecture and Horticulture.
 As Temple University's 17th college, Ambler College has a commitment to the health of communities, the preservation and appreciation of the natural and historical landscape, and the recognition of the connections between the natural and constructed worlds.
 (Adopted by the Faculty, Ambler College, December, 2000.)
 Ambler College core values are: student-centered learning, community engagement, and environmental responsibility.

-The Ambler campus (as described elsewhere in the Bulletin) continues to be a teaching site for many courses and full degree programs sponsored by other schools and colleges of the University.
-(See the Degree Programs Chart for a listing of the full degree programs and the Ambler Campus section for additional information on campus facilities and services.)
+The Ambler campus continues to be a teaching site for many courses and full degree programs sponsored by other schools and colleges of Temple University.
+See the Degree Programs Chart for a listing of the full degree programs and the Ambler Campus section for additional information on campus facilities and services.

 Return to menu